romil8jain/two_cars_game/README.md

 4. Similarly, you can control the blue car to the right by pressing ‘D’.

-5. You have to collect points in the form of ‘circles’ while simultaneously controlling the blue and red car.
-You have to completely swallow the circle the get it added to the scoreboard .
-If you miss a circle on either side, the game will be over.

-6. You have to dodge the squares for the red and blue car, or the game will be over.
-You get no points for dodging squares.

-7. The PS/2 keyboard interaction works with interrupts, so I recommend to press a key for at least 0.5 seconds, but not too long, for optimal performance.Your car moves when you leave the key.
+5. The PS/2 keyboard interaction works with interrupts, so I recommend to press a key for at least 0.5 seconds, but not too long, for optimal performance.Your car moves when you leave the key.

-8. After game is over, you can start a new game by pressing ‘P’ again without recompiling or restarting.
+6. After game is over, you can start a new game by pressing ‘P’ again without recompiling or restarting.